sneusse/DotOverload.jl/README.md

 ```
 (see https://github.com/JuliaLang/julia/issues/1974)

-The examples

-It is implemented as a macro which modifies the ast of a given expression
+It is implemented as a macro which modifies the ast of a given expression (see https://github.com/sneusse/DotOverload.jl/blob/master/src/DotOverload.jl )

 ## Example